Inhaltsverzeichnis

 The conflict described with the elevator shows the elementary form and with it the logic of how a conflict can occur and be resolved.
 This method is already formalized and can be adopted for far more complex conflicts if they are traced back to their elements and worked through from there.
 This even applies to conflicts that arise in antinomies and moral conflicts, as will become clearer below.

-Note: This view of Spencer-Brown's patent goes back to a work published in 1998 by a group of authors led by Kreinovich (Kreinovich et al., 694-695).
+Note: This view of Spencer-Brown's patent goes back to a work published in 1998 by a group of authors led by Nguyen (Nguyen et al. 1998).
 I owe the reference to Peiyuan Zhu.
 Their work is in the tradition of probability and evidence theory, i.e. questions that Spencer-Brown also started from (Spencer-Brown 1953, Spencer-Brown 1957).

 Spencer-Brown wants to bring logic as a whole into a new state: From a frozen, traditional, formal state to a state of creativity.
 Creativity is a mental state that is not brought about from outside by a deus ex machina, but rather arises step by step from the fundamental questions of logic when it encounters paradoxes and antinomies of its own accord and has to ask itself how it got into this state and how it can leave it again.